What You'll Find On This Page

 Residents from other countries will need a passport and will get a stamp each time they cross a border.
 If you have a single-entry visa for Croatia, you may want to avoid this section, for example.

 Luckily, there is an alternative, which is a lot longer but also a lot more scenic.
 Once you get to Ploce, you can hop on the ferry to Trpanj on the Peljesac Peninsula and continue your drive eastward on the peninsula and toward Dubrovnik.
 This way, you won’t have to cross any borders at all.
 This beautiful detour will make getting from Split to Dubrovnik about four hours long.

-When riding the Dubrovnik to Split bus, make sure to have your passport ready.
+When taking the bus to Dubrovnik from Split, make sure to have your passport ready.
 Don’t put it in your checked luggage because you will need it twice.
 Again, make sure you don’t have a single-entry visa for Croatia.
 Nationals from the EU, USA, Canada, and Australia won’t have any trouble at these border crossings, though.

 There is usually also a break in Neum, giving you the chance to stretch your legs, go to the bathroom, buy a basic snack and take a quick photo of yourself in Bosnia-Herzegovina.
-So if you have time on your side, are budget conscious and you don’t mind catching public buses, taking the Split to Dubrovnik bus or the Dubrovnik to Split bus will be your best bet.
+So if you have time on your side, and are looking for the cheapest way to get to Dubrovnik, taking the Split to Dubrovnik bus or the Dubrovnik to Split bus will be your best bet.

 The fastest way to travel from Split to Dubrovnik is by plane.
 The flight time is around 40 minutes.
 Croatia Airlines operates direct flights from Split to Dubrovnik.
 Check their website for detailed information about their schedules.

 Also, note that there are no direct flights from Dubrovnik to Split—that would require a stopover in Zagreb.
 Therefore, If you need to get from Dubrovnik to Split the fastest option is to use a private transfer.